Seagate/cortx/doc/Cortx on VA.rst

  - In case of troubleshooting, refer `VM Documents <https://docs.vmware.com/en/VMware-vSphere/index.html>`_.

-6. Switch on the virtual machine and login using either the SSH or VMware console.
+6. Turn on the virtual machine and login using either the SSH or VMware console.

  - Username: root
  - Password: opensource!